 Similar to artificial sweeteners, refined sugars can promote the growth of harmful bacteria in the gut, according to research published in the journal Nutrients.
 Also highly caloric, refined sugars are present in most processed foods.

 White table sugar is one example of highly refined sugar.
-Derived from sugar cane or sugar beets, it is 99.9 percent sucrose with a high glycemic index of 65.
+Derived from sugar cane or sugar beets, it is 99.9% sucrose with a high glycemic index of 65.
 High fructose corn syrup is another common refined sugar.
 Extracted from corn, it consists of equal parts fructose and glucose with a very high glycemic index of 73.

 Natural Sweetener Considerations